MaxITService/Console2Ai/readme.md

 ## Core Functionality

-* **Console Buffer to AI Prompt:** The main feature is capturing text from your PowerShell console buffer (the last N line, you specify, 15 by default) and sending it directly to the AI as part of the prompt.
+* **Console Buffer to AI Prompt:** The main feature is capturing text from your PowerShell console buffer (the last N lines, you specify, 15 by default) and sending it directly to the AI as part of the prompt.
 This provides context from your recent commands and their output.
 * **Alt+C Hotkey:** Quick access to AI command suggestion with a simple keyboard shortcut.
 (What you typed as prompt will be REPLACED with ready to press enter command)
 * **Alt+S Hotkey:** Instantly start a conversational AI session with your console history and current query.
 * **Context Control:** Specify how many lines of console history (1-1999) to include in the AI prompt.
 Simply typr a number before prompt and let it go! like "50 explain the last few commands and suggest an optimization" - number will be automatically picked up and parsed into console history line count.